 Those who drink alcohol expect to feel its effects.
 This expectation can occur when a recovering alcoholic simply sips a nonalcoholic drink.
 Alcohol is not entering his system, but he may subconsciously seek a buzz.

 This could trigger behavior in line with the consumption of high levels of alcohol.
 It could also lead to bloating, nausea, sweating and other health-related effects.

 At least 90 percent of recovering alcoholics experience at least one relapse in the four years after cessation, per the National Institute on Alcohol Abuse and Alcoholism.

-Alcoholism is a debilitating disease that affects millions of Americans each year.
+Alcohol addiction is a debilitating disease that affects millions of Americans each year.
 For those in recovery, a single drink could cause relapse.

 These individuals often turn to a range of nonalcoholic beverages instead.
 Many forms exist, giving those in recovery a variety of options based on their preference.

 For those who are not concerned about the effects of a low-alcohol drink, there are some options available.

 Nonalcoholic beer is boiled to reduce its alcohol content.
 Billions of liters are consumed each year, making these brews the fastest-growing category of nonalcoholic beverages, per The Economist.

 Low-alcohol wine, specifically red wine, contains several health benefits.
 Its antioxidants could help prevent heart disease and artery damage.
 Plus, these nonalcoholic options boast many of the same aromas found in regular wine.